zfxmnb/docker-base/README.md

 - NAME: Image name (required)
 - IMAGE: Base image（默认: alpine/git:latest）
-- MAINTAINER: Maintainer (required)
+- MAINTAINER: Maintainer（required）
 - PORT: Default port（default: 8080）
-- BUILD_CMD: Bash syntax commands used when building; Replace $ with \$ when using variable（optional）
+- BUILD_CMD: sh syntax commands used when building; Replace $ with \$ when using variable（optional）
-- STARTUP_CMD: Startup syntax commands used when building; Replace $ with \$ when using variable（optional）
+- STARTUP_CMD: sh syntax commands used when startup; Replace $ with \$ when using variable（optional）

 ## Git action Secrets